MS Access As A Dev Tool

 Call MS Access Solutions at (323) 285-0939 for your FREE consultation.

-Answer: Yes, Microsoft Access hooks up to SQL Server, Oracle, MySQL, PostgreSQL - and even cloud databases - using good old ODBC.
-This means you can link to external tables without having to import the data, which means you get to interact with the data in real-time, all while keeping your data in check.
-It even supports both on-premises and cloud platforms like Azure SQL, Amazon RDS, Google Cloud SQL, and Snowflake.
+Answer: Yes.
+Microsoft Access connects to SQL Server, Oracle, MySQL, PostgreSQL, and cloud databases using ODBC.
+That means you can link to external tables without importing the data, so staff work with current records directly from the Access interface.
+It supports both on-premises and cloud platforms including Azure SQL, Amazon RDS, Google Cloud SQL, and Snowflake.

 Connection setup matters more than people think.
 Using System DSNs keeps the configuration consistent across multiple users, and Windows Integrated Authentication usually makes account control cleaner than handing around saved passwords.